eNMS-automation/eNMS/docs/source/base/installation.md

 Dramatiq, a distributed task queue, can be used for executing automations:

 1. In setup/settings.json set `"use_task_queue": true`
-2. Set the `REDIS_ADDR` environment variable and run `dramatiq eNMS.controller` from the project root.
+2. Set the `REDIS_ADDR` environment variable and run `dramatiq eNMS` from the project root.

 ### Hashicorp Vault